 Can Commercial Fishing be Sustainable?
 It’s a question that becomes ever more pertinent with each passing year.
-Coty Perry of Your Bass Guy, following on from a recent article on overfishing that he wrote, digs a little deeper into what prevents fishing from being sustainable today, and what hope if any there is for a peaceful future between marine ecosystems and government regulations.
+Coty Perry of Anglers, following on from a recent article on overfishing that he wrote, digs a little deeper into what prevents fishing from being sustainable today, and what hope if any there is for a peaceful future between marine ecosystems and government regulations.

 The Commercial Fishing Industry and Sustainability: Can the Two Live in Perfect Harmony?

 Commercial fishing is a multi-million dollar business that provides food to people all over the world.
 Commercial fishermen often work in large groups or fleets of boats.
 They typically target very large fish, such as tuna, cod, and swordfish.

 Commercial fishing is a great source of income for many people along the coastlines of the world but commercial fishing comes with some negative consequences.
 Far too often commercial fishermen will “overfish”, which means they catch more fish than the environment can sustain.
 This has quite a few negative impacts including the harm it does on aquatic life but also the negative impact it has on the communities that live near those highly overfished areas.

 In addition to overfishing, commercial ships also dump a lot of dead and dying organisms into our oceans.
 This not only kills those organisms but it pollutes the sea, harming other commercial fish and marine life including seals, whales, and dolphins.

 No one commercial fisherman can actually cause any serious environmental damage but commercial fishing as a whole has done irreparable harm to our oceans.
 The commercial fishing industry isn’t going anywhere anytime soon, so it is in everyone’s best interest for commercial fishermen to do what they can to keep commercial fishing sustainable.